-DEPTH\FIRST (default): Explore deeper nodes first (and secondarily by a better optimistic bound or score first).
+DEPTH_FIRST (default): Explore deeper nodes first (and then a better score and then a better optimistic bound).
 Deeper nodes (especially leaf nodes) often improve the pessimistic bound.
 A better pessimistic bound allows pruning more nodes to reduce the search space.